flame-engine/flame/doc/flame/router.md

 On the contrary, if a page is transparent, then the page below it will be rendered and receive events normally.
-Such transparent pages are useful for implementing modal dialogs, inventory or dialogue UIs, etc. If you want your route to be visually transparent but for the routes below it to not recieve events, make sure to add a background component to your route that captures the events.
+Such transparent pages are useful for implementing modal dialogs, inventory or dialogue UIs, etc. If you want your route to be visually transparent but for the routes below it to not receive events, make sure to add a background component to your route that captures the events.

 Usage example: